seud0nym/tch-gui-unhide/utilities/README.md

 ```

 ## reset-to-factory-defaults-with-root
-This script implements the commands from https://hack-technicolor.readthedocs.io/en/stable/Upgrade/#preserving-root-access to reset the device to factory defaults whilst preserving root access.
+This script can be used to reset the device to factory defaults whilst preserving root access.
+It can also (optionally) automatically re-apply some important configuration after the reset.

+It is an updated and more exhaustive implementation of the commands from https://hack-technicolor.readthedocs.io/en/stable/Upgrade/#preserving-root-access.
 ```
 Usage: ./reset-to-factory-defaults-with-root [options]